[ shlep ]

-verb (used without object), schlepped, schlep·ping.
+verb (used without object), schlepped, schlep·ping.Slang.

 to move slowly, awkwardly, or tediously: We schlepped from store to store all day.

 Word Origin for schlep

 Collins English Dictionary - Complete & Unabridged 2012 Digital Edition © William Collins Sons & Co.
 Ltd. 1979, 1986 © HarperCollins Publishers 1998, 2000, 2003, 2005, 2006, 2007, 2009, 2012